awrlv/api-help/pages/api/embedding-xero-viewer-in-emr.md

 ---
-title: Tags
+title: Embedding XERO Viewer in the EMR system
 audience: writer, designer
 tags: [navigation]
-last_updated: July 16, 2016
+last_updated: September 18, 2017
 keywords: tags, navigation, buttons, links, association
 summary: "Tags provide another means of navigation for your content.
 Unlike the table of contents, tags can show the content in a variety of arrangements and groupings.
 Implementing tags in this Jekyll theme is somewhat of a manual process."
 sidebar: mydoc_sidebar
-permalink: mydoc_tags.html
+permalink: embedding-xero-viewer-in-emr.html
-folder: mydoc
+folder: api
 ---

 ## Add a tag to a page